vit-lebediev/lets-order-something-bot/README.md

 # Environment Variables
 `NTBA_FIX_319` should be set in order to address [promise cancellation issue](https://github.com/yagop/node-telegram-bot-api/issues/319#issuecomment-324963294).
+`LOS_BOT_FEEDBACK_TG_CHAT_ID` should be set to LOSbot-user chat ID for Feedback Handler to deliver user feedbacks right away.
+This corresponds to userId in private conversation with a bot.

 # Bot menu list
 The bot supports next hierarchy of menu (each corresponds to a state user in):